opendatasoft/slate/source/includes/_users.md

 - this invitation links the new user or existing user to this domain, allowing domain administrator to grant them permissions to perform specific actions.

-In other words, user accounts are shared between all OpenDataSoft domains, but an user must be linked to a specific domain via an invitation before being granted specific permissions on this domain.
+In other words, user accounts are shared between all OpenDataSoft domains, but a user must be linked to a specific domain via an invitation before being granted specific permissions on this domain.

 Through the management API, it is possible to: